Joel Embiid, 76ers rout Wizards to take 3-0 series lead

-WASHINGTON (AP) — The “M-V-P!” chants came not from the home crowd saluting Bradley Beal but rival 76ers fans for Joel Embiid, who put on another valuable performance to push the Wizards to the brink of elimination.
+“I had the opportunity where I actually made a dunk, so that’s why I went over to them and I wanted to hear more boos,” Embiid said.

+Some booed.
+Many 76ers fans chanted “M-V-P!
+M-V-P!” in Embiid’s direction.
+After another valuable performance, Philadelphia is one victory away from a first-round sweep.
-Embiid set a career playoff high with 36 points and Philadelphia routed Washington 132-103 on Saturday night to take a 3-0 lead in the first-round series.

-Embiid scored 25 points in the first half, and finished 14 of 18 from the floor in 28 minutes before resting the entire fourth quarter.
-The top-seeded 76ers will go for the sweep in Game 4 on Monday.
+Embiid set a career playoff high with 36 points, and the Sixers routed the Washington Wizards 132-103 on Saturday night to take a 3-0 series lead.
+Embiid scored 25 points in the first half and finished 14 of 18 from the floor in 28 minutes before resting the entire fourth quarter.

-His signature moment of this victory came seconds after he missed a monster dunk, going back down the floor and connecting on his next attempt while drawing a foul.
-Embiid then cupped his hands to his ears to encourage the crowd of over 10,000, which was the largest to attend an indoor sporting event in the nation’s capital in 14 months.

-The reaction was mixed then and throughout as the 76ers kept the Wizards at arm’s length before pulling away.
-Beyond seven minutes in, it was never closer than four points, and Philadelphia led by as many as 31 on the way to the franchise’s first 3-0 series lead since 1985.

-The 76ers took advantage of the Wizards’ biggest stars nursing injuries, though they still produced.
-Russell Westbrook had 26 points, 12 rebounds and 10 assists for the triple-double after being a game-time decision with a sprained right ankle, and Beal had 25 as he continues to get back to full health from a strained left hamstring.
+That’s the second-fewest minutes by a player who scored 35-plus points since the NBA’s shot-clock era began in 1954.

+“I can’t imagine anybody playing better than him,” Wizards coach Scott Brooks said.
+“That was MVP-level tonight.
+He’s definitely a handful.”

-Ben Simmons scored 14 and had nine assists, but Philadelphia was far from a two-man show.
-Tobias Harris had 20 points, 13 rebounds and five assists, and Danny Green made five 3-pointers to finish with 15.
+Embiid missing only three shots apart from the botched dunk made it almost impossible to guard the Sixers’ other stars.
+Ben Simmons scored 14 and had nine assists, Tobias Harris had 20 points, 13 rebounds and five assists, and Danny Green made five 3-pointers to finish with 15.

 The 76ers shot 58.6% from the field, including 51.5% from 3-point range.